 Important!

-* The above-mentioned specializations will be organized on condition that a minimum number of candidates admitted after the first stage is reached during the admission session in July.
+* The specializations mentioned above will be organized on the condition that a minimum number of candidates admitted after the first stage, during the admission session in July, is met.

-• Graduates with a bachelor’s degree or certificate, regardless of the year of graduation from the bachelor’s program, may apply for a master’s program.
+• Graduates with a bachelor’s degree/certificate, regardless of the year of graduation from the bachelor’s program, may apply for a master’s program.

-• The admission requirements for candidates with a bachelor’s degree or degree in a specialization from or related to the chosen field, or for those from other fields, can be found in the administrative procedure for enrolling candidates.
+• The admission conditions for candidates with a bachelor’s degree/graduation in a specialization in the field of specialization or specializations related to those of the field for which the candidate opts, respectively for those coming from other fields, can be found in the Administrative procedure regarding the registration of candidates.

 • For the master’s programs, a certificate of proficiency in an international language must be presented.
-Language certificates issued by BBU faculties and certificates agreed upon by the university are valid (https://www.ubbcluj.ro/ro/studenti/files/invatamant/Anexa_1_Certificate_%C8%99i_atestate_lingvistice_acceptate_2022_13.12.2021.pdf)
+Language certificates issued by BBU faculties and certificates agreed upon by the university are valid (https://infoadmitere.ubbcluj.ro/ro/reglementari/files/Regulament_admitere_2024_Anexa_1.pdf).
+For the Cyber Security specialization (English language of instruction), the requirements for the certificate of language proficiency differ from the other specializations.
+Details can be found in the Administrative procedure for the registration of candidates.

-• The recognition of studies completed abroad is done with the help of the competent ministry.
-At the time of registration, each candidate must present a document stating that he/she has initiated the process of recognition of studies.
-The responsibility for providing information on the recognition process lies solely with the Center for International Cooperation of Babeş-Bolyai University.
+• The process of recognizing studies completed abroad is facilitated by the relevant ministry.
+Each candidate is required to provide a document at the time of registration attesting to the initiation of the process to recognize their studies.
+The responsibility for providing information on the recognition process lies solely with the Center for International Cooperation of Babeș-Bolyai University.

-• Applicants from EU third countries can apply for the special places offered by the faculty, following the Ministry Regulation 6000/15.10.2012 and the regulations of the University.
-The responsibility for providing information, checking documents, and registering these candidates lies solely with the Center for International Cooperation of Babeş-Bolyai University.
+• Applicants from EU third countries can apply for the special places awarded by the faculty, following the Ministry Regulation 6000/15.10.2012 and the regulations of the University.
+Responsibility for providing information, checking documents, and registering these candidates lies solely with the Center for International Cooperation of Babeș-Bolyai University.

 2. Registration